 As the protectors of overall health and well-being, doctors want their patients to leave the office feeling well-cared for.
 However, we’ve all stood in the patient’s shoes, and we know that process doesn’t come without its flaws — like scheduling issues, long wait times, and confusing paperwork.
 Most of us would agree that the experiences we have at the doctor’s office could be improved upon, and many health care professionals are being proactive about bettering that process.

-When it comes to gaining a competitive edge, more and more practices are using mystery shoppers to better understand the patient experience.
+When it comes to gaining a competitive edge, more and more practices are using mystery shopping to better understand the patient experience.
 Mystery shopping can be beneficial to any business where good customer service is essential to success, and medical practices are, in effect, in the business of making people feel better.

 So how does medical mystery shopping work?
 Basically, company appoints an unidentified, unannounced individual to schedule an appointment and experience the typical process of being a patient.
 Obviously, the health of real patients is of highest priority.
 That’s why medical mystery shoppers are trained to recognize when a patient comes in with an emergency and to remove themselves from the situation so that person can be seen.